LucasMazza42/DigitRecognitionUsingPCA-and-KNN/README.md

 `def __init__(self, n_components: int = None) -> None:
         self.n_components = n_components`
+- A super important part before we begin is to normalize the data which can be done by scaling the matrix by the mean of the dataset:
+        `def transform(self, X: np.array) -> np.array:
+        #normalize
+        X=X-np.mean(X)
+        X_pca = np.dot(X, self.components)
+        return X_pca`
+- Now we can ensure that the data will not have scaling issues i.e. the values don't really matter 1 means the same as 5.
 - This part of the code initializes how many components we are going to be working with
 - In PCA, this determines the dimensions of the dataset that we are working with.